sassoftware/restaf-demos/README.md

 ### getViyaSession

-The function takes one argument, the source(cas|sas), and returns an object of type appEnv.This object has Viya sessionID and other information needed to access Viya using REST api.
+The function takes one argument, the source(cas|sas), and returns an object of type appEnv.This object has sessionID for specified source and other information needed to access Viya using REST api.

 See [this link](https://sassoftware.github.io/restaf-demos/global.html#appEnv)
 for details on the appEnv object.